Hind-1152006/CLI-Diary/README.md

-# Python CLI Diary
+# Python CLI Diary App

-A command-line diary app written in Python that allows users to:
+A simple command-line diary application that lets users write and read diary entries saved in a text file.

-- Write daily notes
+## Features
+- Add new diary entry (auto-timestamped)
-- View previous entries
+- View all previous entries
+- Saves notes in `notes.txt`